alphacenturai/consultationDetails/Physical_Fitness.md

 ## Yoga

 It is a blend of physical movements and breathing techniques.
 It brings physical ,mental, hormonal and emotional harmony to the body and thus prevents us from many diseases.
-Most gynecological problems are due to hormonal imbalance like irregular periods, PCOS, Fertility issues, Perimenopausal problems including mood swings etc. Yoga thus has a preventive as well as therapeutic role in all.If performing all yogasanas is not possible, atleast do few suryanaskar.Just investing about 15-20 min everyday and you will keep you away from all these 'difficult to treat' diseases.
+Most gynecological problems are due to hormonal imbalance like irregular periods, PCOS, Fertility issues, Perimenopausal problems including mood swings etc. Yoga thus has a preventive as well as therapeutic role in all.If performing all yogasanas is not possible, atleast do few suryanamskar.Just investing about 15-20 min everyday and you will keep you away from all these 'difficult to treat' diseases.

 ## We are sharing videos on daily quick yoga and suryanamaskar by our experts